department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/mhv-notification-preferences-migration/product/migration-planning.md

 ### MHV features are moving over 1-by-1 to VA.gov

-MHV features (rightfully) moving over 1-by-1 to VA.gov presents a challenge with notification preferences: we'll likely only need to support 1 or maybe 2 new preferences at a time that support the new VA.gov features (eg. having a secure messages alert preference once the secure messaging feature is live).
+MHV features (rightfully) moving over 1-by-1 to VA.gov presents a challenge with notification preferences: we'll likely only need to support 1 or maybe 2 new preferences at a time as feeatures move over (eg. having a secure messages alert preference once the secure messaging feature is live).
 However, in MHV, notification preferences are a whole feature, and it would likely feel weird to retire one preference at a time instead of the whole feature at once.

 ![MHV notification settings](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/profile/Research/2022-05-MHV-profile-research/MHV%20notification%20settings.jpeg)